rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 # stable

 The `#[stable(feature = "foo", "since = "1.420.69")]` attribute explicitly marks an item as
 stabilized.
-In order to do this follow the instructions in [Stabilizing Features](./stabilization_guide.md).
+To do this, follow the instructions in [Stabilizing Features](./stabilization_guide.md).

 Note that stable functions may use unstable things in their body.

 # allow_internal_unstable

 Macros, compiler desugarings and `const fn`s expose their bodies to the call site.
-In order to work around not being able to use unstable things in the standard library's macros, there's the `#[allow_internal_unstable(feature1, feature2)]` attribute that whitelists the given features for usage in stable macros or `const fn`s.
+To work around not being able to use unstable things in the standard library's macros, there's the `#[allow_internal_unstable(feature1, feature2)]` attribute that whitelists the given features for usage in stable macros or `const fn`s.